Fun ways to learn about healthy eating and keeping fit for 7–11 year olds.

 All the recipes we create are low in sugar, fat and salt.
 We also include lots of fruit and vegetables.
 Children have specific nutritional needs, and we help meet these in the following ways:

-All of our recipes for children – including snacks and desserts – have at least one portion of fruit or vegetables.
+Our recipes for children – including snacks and desserts – aim to have at least 1 portion of fruit or vegetables.